Staff Member Biography

 Hunt K, Ford G, Mutrie N. Is sport for all?
 Exercise and physical activity patterns in early and late middle age in the West of Scotland.
 Health Education 2001;101:151-158

 McConnachie A, Hunt K, Emslie C, Hart C, Watt G. 'Unwarranted survivals' and 'anomalous deaths' from coronary heart disease: prospective survey of general population.
-British Medical Journal 2001;323:1487-1491pubmed
+BMJ 2001;323:1487-1491pubmed

 Annandale E, Hunt K. Gender inequalities in health.
 Buckingham: Open University Press, 2000.